Anne McCaffrey bibliography: Ireta

-The Ireta series, as catalogued by ISFDB, comprises five novels, two "Dinosaur Planets" by Anne McCaffrey 1978 and 1984, and three "Planet Pirates" written with co-authors in the 1990s.
+The Ireta series, as catalogued by ISFDB, comprises five novels, two Dinosaur Planets by Anne McCaffrey 1978 and 1984, and three Planet Pirates written with co-authors in the 1990s.

 They share a fictional premise and some characters.
 The events of Dinosaur Planet overlap with the final chapters of The Death of Sleep, as does Dinosaur Planet Survivors with Sassinak; Generation Warriors continues and concludes the storylines of both series.

-The Dinosaur Planet series
+Dinosaur Planet series

 When the Exploration and Evaluation Corps team reached the planet Ireta, dinosaurs were not what they expected to find.